sganis/statwalker/README.rst

 TODO
 ====

-Add documentation with analysis tools, resolution, agregation, benchmark with c++ and mpi versions.
+* Add documentation with analysis tools, resolution, agregation, benchmark with c++ and mpi versions.
+* Add notes for windows users